nikhilnagaraj/Capita-AI/Media Editing.md

 ## Converting wav audio to midi

 >Not Recommended.
-Sound quality terrible
+Sound quality is terrible.

 Waon must be installed on your system.